 My boys listen to podcasts primarily while in the car, though they also listen to them while coloring or doing puzzles at home and also on airplanes.
 Beyond the intellectual and developmental benefits, the boys

-These are a few of the podcasts my boys absolutely love as well a few more with high ratings that aren’t quite perfect for my kids but might be a great fit for yours.
+These are a few of the podcasts my boys absolutely love, as well as a few more with high ratings that aren’t quite perfect for my kids but might be a great fit for yours.

 The Best Podcasts for Kids

 The debates are anything by dry.
-They debate through fun storytelling and sneak attack challenges.
+The participants debate through fun storytelling and sneak attack challenges.
 The boys have learned so much from this podcast (as have I).
 I definitely recommend this one.

 This history show travels back in time to explore the origin of just one thing.
 The host invites a different child to co-host each episode.
 A research correspondent takes everyone ‘back to the beginning’ to examine the evolution of one popular thing that resonates with kids today.